Storm Isha leaves thousands of people without power

 The Police Service of Northern Ireland said the weather was putting “significant pressure” on the 999 system and urged people to report non-emergencies online or by calling 101.

-Chief Superintendent Davy Beck said many roads across Northern Ireland remain impassable on Monday morning.
+Chief Superintendent Davy Beck said many roads across Northern Ireland remained impassable on Monday morning.

 “There is also a continued risk of significant debris on the road network as wind speeds remain high throughout Monday.